 A Zero Trust Approach to Meet Today’s Network Security Demands

-Enterprises want to establish the highest level of network security while also giving employees the access they need to do their jobs.
+Enterprises strive to establish the highest level of network security while granting employees the access they need to do their jobs.
 This is especially true with today’s remote and distributed workforces.
-In striving for this sweet spot, more organizations have been turning to a zero trust security model by deploying Zero Trust Network Access (ZTNA) as part of a Secure Access Service Edge (SASE) architecture.
+In pursuit of secure access, organizations are turning to a zero trust security model by deploying Zero Trust Network Access (ZTNA) as part of a Secure Access Service Edge (SASE) architecture.

 A ZTNA solution is designed to implement and enforce an organization’s zero trust policy, with regular authentication of devices and users.
 Access to applications, services, and data by remote users is only permitted if they require that specific access to perform their duties.
 This dramatically decreases an organization’s exposure to cyber threats and is a very different approach from that provided by traditional VPN security, which grants users full access to the network via the internet, leaving IP addresses and users exposed to attacks.